 The use of cocaine can create addiction and dependence.
 This highly addictive and illicit drug causes mental, physical, and emotional damage impacting nearly every facet of a person’s life.
 Once dependence forms, a person may be unable to stop using cocaine on their own without help.
 Recognizing the signs of cocaine addiction early can help minimize that risk.
-At Red Oak Recovery, we proudly offer addiction treatment services for young adult men.
+At Red Oak Recovery®, we proudly offer cocaine addiction treatment services for young adult men.
 To learn more about our services, please contact us today at 866.457.7590.

 What Is Cocaine?

 Cocaine is a white powdery illicit substance.
-Once used as a local anesthetic for medical procedures and used to treat depression, the highly addictive nature of cocaine and long-term risks of using led to it being outlawed in the U.S. Sometimes called blow or coke, this substance can be injected or snorted.
+Once used as a local anesthetic for medical procedures and used to treat depression, the highly addictive nature of cocaine and the long-term risks of using led to it being outlawed in the United States.
+Sometimes called blow or coke, this substance can be injected or snorted.
 Crack cocaine is another form of white or pink-colored crystals mixed with baking soda and heat to create a dangerous drug.

 Signs of Cocaine Addiction